 Board President, NPH International

 625 111th Ave N

 Naples, FL 34108

 Memorials to honor Leo’s life and his unwavering support of the children of NPH can be sent to NPH USA.
-Please send your contribution to NPH USA, 134 North LaSalle Street, Suite 500, Chicago, IL 60602-1036, or made securely below.
+Please send your contribution to NPH USA, 20 North Wacker Drive, Suite 4000, Chicago, IL 60606-3193, or made securely below.

 Nuestros Pequeños Hermanos (NPH) means “Our Little Brothers and Sisters” in Spanish.
 NPH USA transforms the lives of vulnerable children in Bolivia, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, and Peru.
 Together, we help children overcome poverty and become productive, caring leaders in their own communities.
 Founded in 1954 by Father William Wasson, NPH is supporting nearly 8,000 children, both inside and outside our homes, ensuring they have a safe and nurturing place to live, an education, clothing, healthcare, and a strong family support system.